+These are comprehensive documents that include clauses and funding requirements.
 The sample contract will indicate the funding stream and requirements that specific clauses apply to.
 Not all clauses will apply to each awarded contract/subgrant.

-To access a sample contract template, [click here](#).
+To access these documents, [click here](#).